mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    mlrl-testbed mlrl.seco \
        --data-dir /path/to/datasets/ \
        --dataset dataset-name \
-       --print-predictions true
+       --print-predictions true \
+       --print-ground-truth true
    ```
 ````

-Alternatively, the argument `--store-predictions` can be used to save the predictions, as well as the ground truth, to [ARFF](https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/) files:
+Alternatively, the argument `--store-predictions` and `--store-ground-truth` can be used to save a dataset with the predictions or the ground truth, respectively, to [ARFF](https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/) files:

 ````{tab} BOOMER
    ```text